sorokinvj/weather-app/README.md

 # Weather App

-The app allows users to input a UK city and get a 3 day Weather Forecast from OpenWeather.
+Type in a UK city and get a 3 day Weather Forecast from OpenWeather.
-The list of UK cities is downloaded from OpenWeather, prepared (minified, cleaned) and included in the app.
+The list of UK cities is downloaded from OpenWeather, prepared (minified, cleaned) and included in the repository.

 ## Run the project

 ### Add API key

-Create .env file on the project root level and add API key via REACT_APP_WEATHER_API_KEY:
+Create .env file in the project root folder and add API key via REACT_APP_WEATHER_API_KEY:

 ```
 REACT_APP_WEATHER_API_KEY=5131090e770e50547e63d134d3b19a9a